Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Several adult and pediatric series have shown that patients with large or invasive tumors have a significantly worse prognosis than do those with small, noninvasive tumors.
 A retrospective review of soft tissue sarcomas in children and adolescents suggests that the 5 cm cutoff used for adults with soft tissue sarcoma may not be ideal for smaller children, especially infants.
 The review identified an interaction between tumor diameter and body surface area.[

 Some pediatric NRSTS are associated with a better outcome.
-For instance, patients with infantile fibrosarcoma who present in infancy and younger than 5 years have an excellent prognosis.
-This excellent outcome occurs because surgery alone can cure a significant number of these patients, the tumor is highly chemosensitive, and the tumor responds well to larotrectinib, a specific tropomyosin receptor kinase inhibitor.[
+For instance, patients with infantile fibrosarcoma who present at age 4 years or younger have an excellent prognosis.
+This excellent outcome occurs because surgery alone can cure a significant number of these patients and infantile fibrosarcoma is highly chemosensitive.
+This tumor also responds well to larotrectinib, a specific tropomyosin receptor kinase inhibitor.[

 Soft tissue sarcomas in older children and adolescents often behave similarly to those in adult patients.[